simpsons01/pinia-intro/packages/slide/pages/page16.md

 import { createPinia } from "pinia";

 export const customPlugin = ({ pinia, app, store, options }) => {
-  // pinia     正在使用的pinia instance
+  // pinia     pinia instance that has been created
-  // app       正在使用的vue app instance
+  // app       vue instance that use pinia
-  // store     被創建的store
+  // store     store instance that has been created
-  // options   store裡帶的選項
+  // options   store options passed to 'defineStore' };
-};

 const pinia = createPinia()